 11.3 When laid off, employees shall be allowed sufficient time with pay to clear up their personal and Company property on the job site.

-11.4 When employees who are laid off are not paid up to date on the job site and should the Employer fail to send such wages and/or employment records as stated above, the Employer shall pay eight (8) hours pay at the regular hourly rate for each additional regular working day the employee is required to wait for his pay and records after giving notice to the Employer and giving him four (4) hours to correct such default.
+11.4 When employees who are laid off are not paid up to date on the job site and should the Employer fail to send such wages and/or employment records as stated above, the Employer shall pay eight (8) hours pay at the regular hourly rate for each additional regular working day the employee is required to wait for their pay and records after giving notice to the Employer and giving the Employer four (4) hours to correct such default.

 ARTICLE 12 - JURISDICTIONAL DISPUTES